This is the best and easiest moist Chocolate Loaf Cake I have ever made. A bold but true statement I knows. It took me rather unawares……….

 Chocolate Loaf Recipe

-I use a paper loaf tin liner and bake in a loaf tin that is a 3 lb tin measuring 24 cm long, 13 cm wide and 7 cm high.
-It is a lot of cake.
+I use a paper loaf tin liner and bake in a loaf tin that is a large 2lb tin measuring 24 cm long, 13 cm wide and 7 cm high.
+It is just a tin that I have in my cupboard and I like the extra space it gives.

 You can make this in a free standing mixer.
 Repeat the steps as if you were using the food processor but be very careful when mixing in the hot water.
 Start on the lowest speed until it is safe to speed it up without the water splashing over the bowl.